mjmohammadi1/JonarShop/README.md

 - Error Handling is happening at the Controller level only, this is done to reduce the complexity and extra code to handle the error at lower levels.
 - Used A Global Error Handling approach to improve the efficiency of the development and reduce the risk of human errors when returning errors from the server.
 - Used Ajv as middleware and let the Controller, Service, and DAO work on their responsibilities only.
+- Used PM2 to manage and monitor the processes that this application has.
+It restarts the app, sends notification emails when an issue happens, and provides a dashboard to see the metrics.
 - Used Builder pattern with docker to generate builds for different environments and phases.
 I specially put effort to generate optimized builds on the Client and Admin apps.
 - Used Seeds to prepopulate the database with sample data which is useful to test the app.
 - Used Google Firestore to store the images of the products that the admin is adding to the store. this helps to preserve the images in the long run.